-In some situations, it may be necessary to re-configure Hydra I/O Racks to meet the requirements of each program.
+In some situations, it may be necessary to reconfigure Hydra I/O Racks to meet the requirements of each program.
 This can be done offline, and the configurations can be saved and loaded, when online again.

-The Hydra sources can be grouped into lists along with local sources to make them easier to access either on the front end (FE) application or on the port selection controls on the control surface.
-This is done using the Options - Port Lists screens.
+The Hydra sources can be grouped into lists along with local sources using the Options - Port Lists screens.
+This allows easier access either on the front end application or on the port selection controls on the control surface.